-Animated GIFs can not only be used in hangouts, forums, social media applications, but also you're able to insert GIF into an email.
+Animated GIFs can not only be used in hangouts, forums, social media applications, you're also able to insert GIF into an email.
 Instead of the dull and emotionless text, it's a fairly novel way to add reaction GIFs and memes in your business and casual emails to respond to a question with a "yes or no", "thank you" or "happy holidays" GIF image.
 Fortunately, nearly all major email platforms support animated GIFs.
-Now I'll illustrate how to insert a GIF into an email for Gmail, Outlook and Yahoo Mail.
+Now I'll respectively illustrate how to insert a GIF into an email for Gmail, Outlook and Yahoo Mail.

 Actually, Gmail offers several methods to embed a GIF in an email, which make it pretty easy to insert a GIF image directly into email body from your computer or web address.

 Open your Gmail and click on "Compose" button at the top-left corner.
 On the "Compose" window, find your downloaded GIF on your hard drive, drag and drop it into the email body section.
 Gmail will automatically upload and display the GIF in a short while depending on the file size.